Graduate Admission Policies

 If Admitted, But Not Enrolled

 Admission may not be postponed or deferred.
 Newly-admitted students who do not register during the semester for which they are admitted or who withdraw from all courses before the last day to drop are considered no-shows.
 Their admission status will be rendered invalid.
-To reapply for admission, they must contact the Office of Admissions for instructions.
+To reapply for admission, they must contact the Graduate Division for instructions.

 If a student has not registered continuously, that student must reapply for admission.
 Readmission is not guaranteed.

 International Student Documents

 International student documents are processed by the Graduate Division in consultation with the International Admissions Officer.
 Visa questions will be handled by this office.